claresudbery/clare-wiki-ably/pages/think/life/things-i-forget.md

 ## Where did I put my notes on what to do when a credit card is replaced?

 - Over in clare-tech, in SE Procedures

+## Where are all the MyFitnessPal recipes?

+- Over in clare-tech,